 Installing E-Maj adds 2 event triggers of type “sql_drop“:

 - emaj_sql_drop_trg blocks the drop attempts of:

-- any E-Maj object (log table, log sequence, log function, log trigger and secondary schema),
+- any E-Maj object (log schema, log table, log sequence, log function and log trigger),

 - any application table or sequence belonging to a table group in LOGGING state,

 - any schema containing at least one table or sequence belonging to a table group in LOGGING state.

 - emaj_protection_trg blocks the drop attempts of the emaj extension itself and the main emaj schema.

 Installing E-Maj also adds an event trigger of type “table_rewrite”: